Nmerryman/CraftingCalc/README.md

 ## Technology Used
-The front end will be created with React while the back end will use Expressjs both with TypeScript.
+The front end will be created with NextJs via React while the back end will use Expressjs both with TypeScript.
 The back end will use docker to host the program.

+Instructions:
+Make sure to have Nodejs installed
+`npx create-next-app@latest`  was used to create the project.
+`npm run dev` started the local server for testing.
+`npm run build` put html files in the output folder for static use.